uab-cgds-worthey/DITTO/README.md

 Detailed instructions on reproducing the model is explained in [build_DITTO.md](docs/build_DITTO.md)

+## Download DITTO DB (Precomputed scores)

+Precomputed scores for all possible SNVs and known Indels from gnomADv3.0 in main chromosomes in hg38 reference genome are available to download here - https://s3.lts.rc.uab.edu/cgds-public/dittodb/dittodb.html

 ## How to cite?

 Mamidi, T.K.K.; Wilk, B.M.; Gajapathy, M.; Worthey, E.A.
 DITTO: An Explainable Machine-Learning Model for Transcript-Specific Variant Pathogenicity Prediction.
 Preprints 2024, 2024040837. https://doi.org/10.20944/preprints202404.0837.v1